1njiku/SB-Capstone1/README.md

 The prevailing image of a migrant is that of a low-skilled refugee, but very little attention is paid to footballers who play for countries other than those of their birth.
 I therefore intend to evaluate the hypothesis that having foreign-born players on a team leads to better FIFA rankings in men’s football.
 I hope to provide more clarity on the boon to a host nation of having more open migration policies, with an emphasis on the social cohesion and cultural benefit of having successful men’s national football teams.

 <h2> Data Sources </h2>
-<li> List of FIFA world rankings of men’s national football teams from 1992 to 2019.
+<li>List of FIFA world rankings of men’s national football teams from 1992 to 2019.
-.csv file obtained from Kaggle: 9 columns, about 60,000 rows.</li>
+  .csv file obtained from <a href='https://www.kaggle.com/cashncarry/fifaworldranking'>Kaggle</a>: 9 columns, about 60,000 rows.</li>
 <li> List of foreign born players playing for men’s national football teams in the FIFA World Cup from 1930 until 2018.
-.xlsx file obtained from Google Datasets: 12 columns, about 10,000 rows.</li>
+.xlsx file obtained from <a href ='https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TE9KWG'>Google Datasets</a>: 12 columns, about 10,000 rows.</li>

 <h2> Repository Navigation </h2>
 <ol>